-Previous assessments have determined that ACM is present at the site.
-For reference, Appendix C contains photographs that show the site, as well the areas/building components that contain ACM.
-Future plans for the site involve demolition of the site building.
-The primary objective of the remedial action is to remove and properly dispose of ACM that could impede demolition/redevelopment.
+Previous assessments have determined that ACM, LBP, and HHW are present at the site.
+For reference, Appendix C contains photographs that show the site, as well as the areas/building components that contain asbestos and LBP.
+Future plans for the site involve renovation of the property and possible demolition the 1918 portion of the school building.
+The primary objective of the remedial action is to remove and properly dispose of hazardous materials that pose a health threat to future occupants and could impede demolition/redevelopment.
 Obtaining this project objective, while conducting the remedial action in accordance with BVCP cleanup requirements, should allow for unrestricted use of the property and No Further Action consideration by MDNR.